Well, hasn’t this turned out to be a Babadağ mini series!

 First of all, we wrote about why we came to be up on top of this fabulous mountain in the first place; there was a performance up there as part of the Fethiye Classical Music Festival in memory of Benyamin Sönmez.

-But we couldn’t leave it there because the drive to the top of Babadağ was worth a blog post all on its own – photos of views that just had to be on this blog; and, of course, there were a few wobbles from friends who suddenly realised they weren’t to keen on the drops from the roadside.
+And, of course, there were a few wobbles from friends who suddenly realised they weren’t to keen on the drops from the roadside.

 For most of us, it was our first time up to Babadağ, so we couldn’t just stand and listen to the music (although we did do that for a while) without also taking in what was around us, too.